rasa-silva/blog/content/about.md

 ### Software Engineer, Nokia Siemens Networks, Portugal
 <time>Dec 2006 to Set 2009</time>

-Designed and implemented software for support of Optical and Ethernet networks.
+Designed and implemented software for support of optical and ethernet networks.

 Part of a task-force to "_reverse-engineer_" a huge undocumented legacy application.